 No longer having to buy laptops, computers, phones, peripherals and software.
 That is the essence of WaaS, Workplace-as-a-Service.
-Instead of purchasing the aforementioned necessities, you employ a full-service IT company to take care of all that hassle and offer support and device management.
+Instead of purchasing IT equipment, you employ a full-service IT company to take care of that and offer support and device management.
 It is sort of the next level up from SaaS and IaaS.
 SaaS is only concerned with a single software package and licensing.
 IaaS is about computational resources.
 WaaS is a total solution that includes any hard- and software required to run your business.

 Identity-as-a-Service is a model in which an IT service provider takes responsibility of authentication and authorisation.
 In other words: verifying whether someone who logs in on a system is actually who they say they are.
 Once they are in, IDaaS ensures that the person only gets access to the applications and information they need and/or are allowed to see.
 IDaaS is an important part of security when operating in the cloud.

 As you see, there are a lot of things IT service providers can offer as-a-Service.
 The ones mentioned above are the most common ones, but there are many more such as DbaaS (Database-as-a-Service) or DRaaS (Disaster Recovery-as-a-Service).
 Since there are so many possibilities and different components, an umbrella term for this concept was bound to appear sooner or later.
 That’s XaaS: Everything-as-a-Service.
 It refers to the overall concept of subscription-based hard- and software solutions.